-Several federal policy and economic events, including the U.S. Presidential Executive Order on Advancing American Kidney Health issued in July 2019 and recent changes in U.S. reimbursement law, are helping disrupt the kidney disease clinical and commercial environment, highlighting the pressing need for solutions such as KidneyIntelX.
+Several federal policy and economic events, including the U.S. Presidential Executive Order on Advancing American Kidney Health issued in July 2019 and recent changes in U.S. reimbursement law, are helping disrupt the kidney disease clinical and commercial environment, highlighting the pressing need for solutions such as

+KidneyIntelX.
 We believe these favorable policy trends, which began during the Obama administration, will continue to build under a Biden administration and will support broader commercial adoption of KidneyIntelX and other derivative products contemplated in our diagnostics development planning.
 In addition, on January 12, 2021, the U.S. Centers for Medicare & Medicaid Services ("CMS"), an agency within the U.S. Department of Health and Human Services, finalized the Medicare Coverage of Innovative Technology ("MCIT") rule.
 We believe that this new CMS rule could have a material positive impact on addressable market population with insurance coverage for KidneyIntelX if we obtain FDA clearance for KidneyIntelX.
+Following a delay to address specific questions on, among other issues, real world evidence development and medical device benefit to the Medicare population, Medicare has now stated that MCIT will be implemented on December 15, 2021, with an interim rule update report issued during the first week in July 2021.

-MCIT represents the culmination of a sequence of policy steps over the past decade, including finalization of the Protecting Access to Medicare Act in 2018, that have materially altered the pathway for translating innovative diagnostic technology.
+MCIT represents the culmination of a sequence of policy steps over the past decade, including finalization of the Protecting Access to Medicare Act in 2018, which have materially altered the pathway for translating innovative diagnostic technology.
 For emerging growth diagnostic companies such as Renalytix, MCIT can have a substantial effect in achieving comprehensive reimbursement coverage on an accelerated timeline.
 We believe MCIT represents one of the more significant events in the past several decades to help drive innovation in precision medicine diagnostics/prognostics.

 Additionally, we have successfully completed the first stage of our statement of work with AstraZeneca Pharmaceuticals LP ("AstraZeneca") to conduct a feasibility study to determine the impact of the use of our KidneyIntelX platform to optimize utilization of various CKD agents.
 Further, in December 2020 we entered into a master service agreement with AstraZeneca for future services of this nature.
 We believe this agreement will define how we can leverage KidneyIntelX to improve the care and outcomes for patients affected by chronic diseases such as kidney disease, diabetes, and cardiovascular disease.
-Building on our initial success with AstraZeneca, we plan to pursue further collaborations with pharmaceutical companies and make 'Pharmaceutical Services Revenue' a core part of our business going forward with the goal of improving guideline-based standard-of-care for optimal utilization of existing and novel therapeutics using the KidneyIntelX testing platform and proprietary care management software.
+Building on our initial success with AstraZeneca, we plan to pursue further collaborations with pharmaceutical companies and make 'Pharmaceutical Services Revenue' a core part of our business going forward with the goal of improving guideline-based standard-of-care for optimal utilization of existing and novel therapeutics using the KidneyIntelX testing platform and care management software.